List of South Africa Test cricket records: Narrowest win margins (by runs)

 South Africa's narrowest win by runs was against Australia in the second Test of the 1993-94 tour at Sydney Cricket Ground.
 Set 117 runs for victory in the final innings, Australia were bowled all out for 111 to give victory to South Africa by five runs.
 This was the sixth-narrowest win in Test cricket, with the narrowest being the West Indies' one-run win over Australia in 1993.

 Narrowest win margins (by wickets)

 South Africa's narrowest win by wickets came in the first Test of the English cricket team in South Africa in 1905-06 in January 1906.
-Played at the Old Wanderers Stadium, the hosts won the match by a margin of one wicket, one of only fourteen one-wicket victories in Test cricket.
+Played at the Old Wanderers Stadium, the hosts won the match by a margin of one wicket, one of only fifteen one-wicket victories in Test cricket.

 Greatest loss margins (by innings)

 The Oval in London played host the greatest defeat by an innings in Test cricket.
 The final Test of the 1938 Ashes saw England defeat the tourists by an innings and 579 runs, to the draw the series at one match all.
 South Africa's biggest defeat came at home during the Australian tour in 2002 when they lost by an innings and 360 runs at Wanderers Stadium, Johannesburg.